4rt3ry/Sparassidae/README.md

 A 2-month, 4 person project for Game Dev & Algorithmic Problem Solving IGME 106.

+This project was created using the Monogame framework, the Penumbra lighting framework, and C#.
+The level editor was created using Windows Forms.

 ## The Game

 Our concept was for a horror where the player explores a dark, top-down environment using only a directional flashlight and glowsticks.
 Their goal is to turn on the generator and then escape the map without being caught.
 Roaming the map are a number of giant spider enemies that will chase the player upon making contact.